Prepare services for high load#

 Therefore, if some technical support members are not admins, they might be missing important notifications for your services.

 The Aiven services are managed by the Aiven platform, therefore is a good idea to check its status and receive notifications in case of platform wide incidents.
 You can follow the RSS feed, subscribe for email or SMS notifications, or use the Slack integration to get notified where your team is already.

-You can check the status and subscribe to Aiven’s platform updates directly from the status page: https://status.aiven.io/
+You can check the status of the the Aiven platform and subscribe to updates on incidents directly from status.Aiven.io.

 Monitor the services#

 It’s difficult to prepare for high load if the usual load is not monitored.
-Check out how to setup adequate monitoring for your needs in the dedicated documentation.
+Check out how to setup adequate monitoring for your needs in Monitoring services.